Medically Reviewed By | Dr. Hope Lima, PhD, RDN, LRD, IBCLC

 If you’ve opted to exclusively pump, not enough stimulation can be an issue, which might be solved with a double electric breast pump.
 While using a single breast pump (a pump that only allows you to pump from one side at a time) can have its benefits, it can also cause one breast to go understimulated.

-When using a single breast pump and don’t have access to a double breast pump, set a timer for each side and use the same settings on both sides to ensure that each breast gets the same time and amount of stimulation.
+If you use a single breast pump and don’t have access to a double breast pump, set a timer for each side and use the same settings on both sides to ensure that each breast gets the same time and amount of stimulation.
 (In most cases, you can get a powerful, hospital-grade pump covered by insurance.)

 This is good for both uneven and overall breast milk supply and can even help increase milk supply.
 That being said, a small discrepancy in milk output can still be expected, but this should help them to even out.